cpappas18/cheatsheet/README.md

 - [ ] ... and maybe more

 ## What I'm doing right now
-As of **July 9th, 2021**, I am mainly working on [career and personal development.md](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md) (resume, portfolio, networking, interviewing, hackathon list).
+Starting **August 1st, 2021**, I will keep adding to [career and personal development.md](https://github.com/nadiaenh/cheatsheet/blob/main/career%20and%20personal%20development.md) and try to work on computer vision documents.